 Request a Free Demo

 The Automatic Enrolment Retirement Savings System Act 2024 was signed into law on 9th July 2024.
 Auto-enrolment will apply to all existing and new staff, including probation staff and casual and part-time staff.
-Although the rollout of pension auto-enrolment in Ireland is scheduled for the end of this year, only one in five payroll and HR professionals feel ready for the impending change
+Although the rollout of pension auto-enrolment in Ireland is scheduled to roll out later in 2025, only one in five payroll and HR professionals feel ready for the impending change

 In this short guide, we'll break down auto-enrolment and what it means for employers and employees.